 10.12.1 Depending upon your chosen programme, in addition to your tuition fees, please be aware that you may incur other additional costs associated with your study during your time at the Institution.

-10.13.1 A refund of tuition fees may be made if you decide to interrupt your studies, withdraw from your programme, or if you are required to withdraw, in accordance with Clause 16, Clause 18 or Clause 19.
-Refunds are authorised in accordance with set criteria and are dependent upon the point during the academic year in which your interruption or withdrawal occurs.
+10.13.1 A refund of tuition fees may be made if you decide to interrupt your studies, take a break in learning, withdraw from your programme, or if you are required to withdraw, in accordance with Clause 16, Clause 18 or Clause 19.
+Refunds are authorised in accordance with set criteria and are dependent upon the point during the academic year in which your interruption, break in learning or withdrawal occurs.
+Full details, including the Refund Request Form which must be completed if you interrupt your study or withdraw, can be found on the Tuition fees and refunds webpage.

 10.13.2 Tuition fees owed until the point of interruption to your studies or withdrawal from your programme is required to be paid to the Institution by you and recoverable by City, in instances where due tuition fees payments are not made to the Institution.